 The health API is best consumed by via the

-Additionally, the metrics are logged in the Kibana
+The metrics are logged in the Kibana

 DEBUG logger at a regular cadence.

-To enable Task Manager DEBUG logging in your Kibana instance, add the following to your
+To enable Task Manager debug logging in your Kibana instance, add the following to your

 logging: loggers: - context: plugins.taskManager appenders: [console] level: debug